Overall Score 6 Represents average audio ecosystem compatibility score.

 more than that of JLab Go Air Pop by 1 hours

 .
-Every time you recharge your device, they get a little less playing time.
-The effect is not noticeable at first, but over time, your wireless earbuds will no longer play for long like they used to.
+Each time you recharge your device, they get a little less listening time.
+The effect is barely noticeable at first, but over time, your wireless earbuds will no longer play for long like they used to.

-This is given by the vendor, and the JLab Go Air Pop's case is said to have a full charge of 24 hours.
-A charging case with a longer battery life allows you to recharge your earbuds on the go multiple times before recharging the case itself.
+This is given by the manufacturer, and JLab Go Air Pop's case is said to have a full charge of 24 hours.
+A charging case with a longer battery life enables you to recharge your earbuds on the go multiple times before recharging the case itself.

 Jabra Elite 5's charging case has a battery life of 27 hours,